HERE’S THE SCOOP ON WHAT GELATO AND ICE CREAM ARE EXACTLY

 What is Gelato?

-Gelato is a frozen Italian dessert that comes in a multitude of flavors, from rich, dense chocolate to juicy and tart lemon to delightful and satisfying stracciatella (sweet cream with dark chocolate shards).
-The main difference between gelato and ice cream is that gelato has more milk and less cream than ice cream, making gelato have a denser and smoother consistency.
+Gelato is a frozen Italian dessert that comes in a multitude of flavors, from rich, dense chocolate to juicy and tart lemon to delightful and satisfying stracciatella, sweet cream with dark chocolate shards.
+The main difference between gelato and ice cream is that gelato has more milk and less cream than ice cream, making it have a denser and smoother consistency.

 Classic gelato flavors include: